PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 reconciliation suites, dynamic-Reshape, very-late orchestration, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Very-late static reconciliation implementation checkpoint

+`reconcile_static_tensor_shapes()` now accepts
+`include_mutation_count=False`.
+The default path preserves the exact legacy dictionary.
+Opt-in mode additionally returns `reconciled_static_shape_mutations`.

+Mutation accounting is embedded in the existing fixed-point walk.
+Small local setters count output shape updates, operator-option changes, constant shape-parameter writes, direct shape-signature updates, and constant-vector metadata changes.
+No ModelIR fingerprint, copy, pre/post graph scan, or new dependency is introduced.

+Only the direct reconciliation after `_very_late_dynamic_rank1_reshape_stats` enables the option and stages `_very_late_static_shape_stats`.
+Other callers, including indexed convergence and fallback/final paths, retain the legacy one-key schema.
+The focused reconciliation/very-late gate is `47 passed, 250 deselected`; the complete static reconciliation, convergence, core, architecture, and import-boundary gate is `428 passed in 27.50s`; and the expanded sequential gate is `1339 passed in 30.54s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, audit the immediately following `split_fallback_stats` owner and its conditional reconciliation.
+Confirm whether its raw rewrite counter covers any cleanup and whether the existing positive guard is complete before changing that boundary.
+Commit and push only; do not create or update a pull request.